 Mitigated by the fact that they brought it on themselves by attacking someone who —while odd-looking— had done absolutely nothing to them.
 The fact that the leadership was going loco also helps.

-You are told that Lizzbeth passed away because of a strange, wasting illness which left her bedridden until the end.
-The player logically presumes that after she died, Lizzbeth was buried and then reanimated while in her grave.
+You are told that Lizbeth passed away because of a strange, wasting illness which left her bedridden until the end.
+The player logically presumes that after she died, Lizbeth was buried and then reanimated while in her grave.
 However, the player later realizes that the curse prevents the Covenant siblings from being away from the place of their death for too long.
-So if Lizzbeth died at home, why does she hang so much around the mausoleum?
+So if Lizbeth died at home, why does she hang so much around the mausoleum?
 Fridge horror strikes when you realize that she was buried alive.
 Word of God confirms this: Lizbeth died in the Mausoleum area.
-Sick and buried alive in a coma-like state but died there (see the scratches on the inside of her coffin).
+Sick and buried alive in a coma-like state, but died there (see the scratches on the inside of her coffin).

 Check out the picture at the top of the main page, with the family portrait of the Covenants, and its linked match you can view in-game.
 It seems to portray the Covenants' ultimate fates, but it actually shows their monstrous true forms.
 This is a major clue that Jeremiah is Not So Different from his siblings.